Why do I need to take a language placement exam?

 Do I still need to take a placement exam if I am a heritage or native speaker of a language other than English?

 MAYBE.
 Heritage and native speakers should contact the Department of Global Languages and Cultures at 502.272.8237.
 You may be eligible for a waiver of the foreign language proficiency requirement, or you may need to take a test to determine your placement should you wish to pursue further language coursework at Bellarmine.
-Native speakers are only permitted to enroll into courses at the 300 level and above.
+100 and 200 level courses are not open to students who have native or near-native fluency in target languages.

 What if I want to take a placement test in a language not offered at Bellarmine?